davidmcglashan/card-games/README.md

 # card-games
 A bunch of single player card games for playing in web browers.

+## v1.5.1
+* Fixed a bug in Scorpion's game end detection where Kings at the top of piles kept the game going.
+* Certain Scorpion card symbols moved to make it clear what suit a covered card is.

 ## v1.5
 * New game: Scorpion